- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

-The high cost of living is often more than compensated by higher salaries.
-The average household income in D.C. is well above what’s earnt in many other cities in the U.S, and it needs to be to cover the high housing costs.
+The high cost of living in Washington DC is often more than compensated for by higher salaries.
+The average household income is well above what’s earned in many other cities in the US.

 - CON: Living costs are high too

-Unless you are moving from another big city like New York, Boston or San Francisco, you’ll find the cost of living in D.C. is fairly high.
-If you’re arriving from out of state, or abroad, you may have to pay a lot more for housing, food etc than you're used to.
-Generally costs get lower the further you live away from Downtown D.C.
+Unless moving from another big city like New York, Boston or San Francisco, new arrivals will find the cost of living in DC is high.
+If from out of state, or abroad, they may have to pay a lot more for housing and food than they're used to.
+Generally costs get lower the further they live from Downtown DC.

 - CON: Wealth inequality

-Although many expats will find lucrative high-profile employment opportunities, there is a massive divide between the rich and the poor, with figures suggesting around a fifth of the city lives below the poverty line.
-This is perhaps reflected in the high crime rate; the district was once dubbed the murder capital of the US, but the violent crime figures have since got much better.
+Although many newcomers will find lucrative high-profile employment opportunities in Washington DC, there is a massive divide between the rich and the poor.
+Figures suggest around a fifth of the city lives below the poverty line.

 Lifestyle in Washington DC